anyproto/docs/fundamentals/object/blocks-and-canvas/text-editing.md

 # Text editing

 Adding content is very simple - just tap on an empty area and start typing.
-You can also drag and drop the input field on both Mac (from the sidebar) and iOS (from the bottom bar) in order to drop content at a specific location.
+You can also drag and drop the input field on both Mac (from the sidebar) and iOS (from the bottom bar) to drop content at a specific location.

 **The following blocks are available**: